The Planetary Crisis – we have exceeded the 1.5°C limit

 A good life for everyone within planetary limits is nevertheless possible, but it requires sweeping changes, particularly in the production and consumption habits in “the global North”.
 Scientists stress energy systems without fossil fuels, the adoption of a vegan diet and no further conversion of land to crops.

-Similar optimism was expressed at the Beyond Growth conference in the EU Parliament, where a clear vision emerged of moving beyond growth-oriented policies and practices, instead prioritising a socio-economic model centred on people’s wellbeing.
+Optimism was also expressed at the Beyond Growth conference in the EU Parliament, where a clear vision emerged of moving beyond growth-oriented policies and practices, instead prioritising a socio-economic model centred on people’s wellbeing.
+Addressing climate change and biodiversity loss requires confronting the foundations of the mainstream economic model.